Finding a Top Financial Advisor Firm in Virginia

 The Burney Company

-Located in Reston, The Burney Company has the largest advisory staff on this list at 41.
-The firm's overall team includes five chartered financial analysts (CFAs) and four certified financial planners (CFPs).
+The Burney Company has the largest advisory staff on this list at 41.
+The Reston-based financial advisor firm's overall team includes four certified financial planners (CFPs) and six chartered financial analysts (CFAs).

 The fee-only firm requires a $500,000 account minimum.
 It serves nearly twice as many individuals as high-net-worth individuals.
 The Burney Company also has relationships with estates, trusts, pensions, profit-sharing plans and charitable organizations.

 No firm on this list has been around longer than The Burney Company, which boasts a founding date of 1974.
 Brigadier General John Burney originally created the firm, though it is now also owned by Burney’s wife, Mary Burney; director of IT Martin Walsh; portfolio manager Tom Hunt; Gil Green; portfolio manager Richard Bauchspies; director of research Alex Shen; director of analytical operations Bill Stewart ;and president Lowell Pratt.
 It is nearly completely employee-owned.

 Everything this firm does for its clients fall under either financial planning, retirement solutions or investment management.
 What direction your advisor takes within these sections is completely up to you.

 The Burney Company takes pride in finding stocks and investment opportunities that are undervalued by the market and investing its clients’ assets in them.
 This self-described “stock selection methodology” is based on the relationship between a company’s stock price and its growth prospects, current and future profitability potential, technical attributes and more.